NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Heating Coil Object Type

 This field is the type of coil that is used for heating in the fan coil system.
 It is used in conjunction with the heating coil name (see next field) to specify the heating coil present within the system.
-The only allowable heating coil type is:
+The only allowable heating coil types are:

 * Coil:Heating:Water

+* Coil:Heating:Electric

 #### Field: Heating Coil Name

 The name of the heating coil component that composes part of the fan coil unit.
 The heating coil air inlet node should be the same as the cooling coil outlet node.
 The heating coil air outlet node should be the same as the fan coil air outlet node.

-Only the following coil type can be used:
+Only the following coil types can be used:

 * Coil:Heating:Water

+* Coil:Heating:Electric

 #### Field: Maximum Hot Water Flow Rate

 The maximum hot water volumetric flow rate (m<sup>3</sup>/sec) through the fan coil unit’s heating coil.
+This field is not used with an electric heating coil.

 #### Field: Minimum Hot Water Flow Rate

 The minimum hot water volumetric flow rate (m<sup>3</sup>/sec) through the fan coil unit’s heating coil.
+This field is not used with an electric heating coil.

 #### Field: Heating Convergence Tolerance